Updated April 2023

 Proofreading And Editing Are Vital

 No one wants to read a book riddled with typos and grammatical errors.
 If your book is filled with mistakes, it’s going to reflect poorly on the quality of your writing.
 Readers will assume someone who was so careless with proofreading and editing is not a writer worth reading.
 Plus, you’ll run the risk of bad reviews!
 Nothing tanks a book’s sales quicker than poor word of mouth or bad reviews.

 You could choose to outsource the proofing and editing job, or you can use an editing checklist to ensure you don’t miss anything important.

 You Are Your Best Advocate

 As a self-published author, it’s up to you to advertise your book and utilize every potential resource (this is becoming more and more true for traditionally published authors as well!).
 You’ll need to fight off any misplaced modesty or introvert tendencies and act as your own book publicist.
-Schedule reading events, post on social media, offer sales incentives, and use smart SEO and keywords online so your book shows up in online searches.
+Schedule reading events, post on social media, provide sales incentives, consider offering a loss leader, and use smart SEO and keywords online so your book shows up in online searches.

 People Do Judge A Book By Its Cover

 Despite the well-known adage, readers will in fact judge your self-published book by its cover!
 So it’s important that your book cover reflects the genre of your work and is eye-catching.
 The book’s cover is your point-of-purchase marketing tool, and you only have seconds to stand out from the competition and grab a reader’s interest.
 You don’t want rookie mistakes like poor quality, blurry artwork or crooked text to scream “amateur” to any potential buyers.

 If you’re not a professional designer, we strongly recommend you outsource your book cover design to ensure it includes all the elements that are vital to its success.